TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/javascript/index.md

 } else {
     console.log("Usage: please input the count of fibonacci numbers to output") }

 ```

 {% endraw %}

-[Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:
+Fibonacci in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

 - Marius
 - Parker Johansen

+This article was written by:

+- Alina 1Black
+- Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Apr 07 2019 00:40:32.
-The solution was first committed on Oct 04 2018 13:17:58.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution